-Secondly, you need to control your beauty room conditions!
+You need to control your beauty room conditions!

-Now, do you store your glue correctly and take good care of it?
+Do you store your glue correctly and take good care of it?

-Lastly, are you using the correct amount of glue?
+Are you using the correct amount of glue?

-So, what is the conclusion?
+So, what's the conclusion?

 You need to get to know your glue as much as you would your future spouse!
 Trust us - your relationship with your lash adhesive has to be for better or for worse if you want to continue working as a lash artist.
 You will definitely have to know everything about your glue if you want this relationship to last!
 Quit looking for the fastest lash glue on the market and start looking for the glue that's best for you - we promise you'll have better retention than ever before!